hyperledger/indy-node/design/txn_author_agreement.md

 To verify TAA for some written transaction on the Ledger an auditor should perform the following:
 * fetch origin transaction from the ledger, parse it and extract following fields:
-    * hash
+    * digest
     * time of transaction
     * time of acceptance
     * label of acceptance mechanism
 * fetch the TAA and AML for the **time of transaction**
-    * compare the hash of transaction against calculated hash
+    * compare the digest of transaction against calculated digest
     * check membership of acceptance mechanism in the list
 * verify time of acceptance as it's described in [verification section](#taa-verification)